Trustroots/trustroots/docs/Translating-Getting-Started.md

 ## Conflict Resolution

 Occasionally there might be disagreements on how to translate certain terms or what register to use etc. In these situations you should try to explain your point of view while listening to that of others - aiming to finding common ground to make a decision from.
-If it, for some reason, is not possible to come to an agreement we would recommend getting in touch with the others in the localisation team (through Slack or any other communications channel) in order to get more neutral opinions on the matter and, if needed, a moderated video conversation or a similar solution to find a way to resolve the conflict.
+If it, for some reason, is not possible to come to an agreement we would recommend getting in touch with the others in the localisation team (through chat or any other communications channel) in order to get more neutral opinions on the matter and, if needed, a moderated video conversation or a similar solution to find a way to resolve the conflict.

 ## Deploying changes